-T 74 Kolton Miller 6-8 325 2nd season

-First-round draft pick by the Raiders in 2018 who has started all 20 career games at left tackle...Became the first rookie offensive lineman to start every contest for the Raiders since 2011.
+325 LT 74 Kolton Miller 6-8 2nd season First-round draft pick by the Raiders in 2018 who has started all 20 career games at left tackle...Became the first rookie offensive lineman to start every contest for the Raiders since 2011.

-.G 64 Richie Incognito 6-3 325 12th season

-Four-time Pro Bowler (2012, 2015-17) enters his first season with the Raiders...Has started in all 153 appearances over his career.
+LG 64 Richie Incognito 6-3 325 12th season Four-time Pro Bowler (2012, 2015-17) enters his first season with the Raiders...Has started in all 152 appearances over his career.

-C 61 Rodney Hudson 6-2 315 6th season

-In fifth season with Oakland after joining as a free agent in 2015...Has started 101 games in his career at center and guard...Named to the PFWA All-AFC in 2016 and earned his second consecutive Pro Bowl selection in 2017.
+6th season Rodney Hudson 6-2 315 61 In fifth season with Oakland after joining as a free agent in 2015...
+Has started 100 games in his career at center and guard...Named to the PFWA All-AFC in 2016 and earned his second consecutive Pro Bowl selection in 2017.

-RG 69 Denzelle Good 6-5 340 5th season

-Claimed via waivers from the Indianapolis Colts prior to Week 14 last season.
-Started in the first two contests of 2019 at right guard in place of injured G Gabe Jackson...
-Career totals include 35 games played with 26 starts.
+340 69 Denzelle Good 6-5 5th season RG Claimed via waivers from the Indianapolis Colts prior to Week 14 last season.
+Started in the first two contests of 2019 at right guard in place of injured G Gabe Jackson...Career totals include 34 games played with 25 starts.

-RT 77 Trent Brown 6-8 380 5th season

-Former seventh-round pick by the 49ers in the 2015 NFL Draft enters his first season with the Raiders..Has started 49-of-52 games through his first five seasons and has also started in three postseason contests.
+RT 77 Trent Brown 6-8 380 5th season Former seventh-round pick by the 49ers in the 2015 NFL Draft en-ters his first season with the Raiders.
+Has started 48-of-51 games through his first five seasons and has also started in three postseason contests.

-TE 83 Darren Waller 6-6 255 3rd season

-Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad..
-Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...Ranks second in the NFL amongst tight ends in receptions (37) and sixth in receiving yards(359)...Career totals include 27 games played with nine starts.
+83 Darren Waller TE 6-6 255 3rd season Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad.
+Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...Continues to lead all tight ends in the NFL with 33 receptions this season, while his 320 receiving yards rank second...Career totals include 26 games played with eight starts.

-WR 16 Tyrell Williams 6-4 205 5th season

-Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season..Career totals include 59 games played, totaling 172 receptions for 2,746 yards with 21 TDs.
+WR 16 Tyrell Williams 6-4 205 5th season Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season..Career totals include 59 games played, totaling 172 receptions for 2,746 yards with 21 TDs.

-QB 4 Derek Carr 6-3 215 5th season

-A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 128 TDs passes in 83 career games to just 57 INTs for a career passer rarting of 89.2
+QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 126 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, joined Dan Marino, Man-ning, Andrew Luck and Russell Wilson as the only quarterbacks in NFL history to pass for at least 100 TDs through their first four sea-sons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 128 TDs passes in 82 career games to just 57 INTs for a career passer rarting of 89.2